Fireworks Finale, The Edinburgh Tattoo

 Highest quality Giclee print.

 I haven’t been to the Tattoo since I was a child so I did this painting partly from memory and partly from going to the location beforehand to see how everything was set up.
 The figures in the foreground came from observations I made at the end of Festival Fireworks in Princes Street Gardens.
-I thought they would be prefect for this painting.
+I thought they would be perfect for this painting.
 They looked similarly chilly!

 This was a fun painting to paint.
 I took great pleasure in painting all of the details on the piper’s outfits.
-Making the fireworks look believable was tricky but I enjoyed painting the dark blue sky and shadows against the pinky-yellow tones of the castle and esplanade.
+Making the fireworks look believable was tricky but I enjoyed painting the dark blue sky and dark shadows against the pinky-yellow tones of the castle and esplanade.